duneanalytics/dune-client/README.md

 ## Further Examples

 ### Get Latest Results
-Save execution credits with `get_latest_results`!
-Specify `max_age_hours` when using latest result will trigger refresh if data is considered too old.
+Use `get_latest_results` to get the most recent query results without using execution credits.
+You can specify a `max_age_hours` to re-run the query if the data is too outdated.

 ```python
 from dune_client.client import DuneClient